ZoeySOUNG/DECO2017/README.md

 ## Usage
 There are two options:

-1. View the website online at the following URL: [http://localhost:1234]
+1. View the website online at the following URL: [http://localhost:1234] by using npm run dev.
 2. 0pen the index.html`file in your web browser to start usingthe application.

 After opening the page, click "Make List" to start.